whitneymichelle/whitneymichelle.github.io/content/post/From Academic Advisor to Data Analyst.md

   - professional development
 ---

 Sometimes I get asked how I went from a career in academic advising to data analytics.
-In this post, I explain my career and data journey--including the opportunities I sought out and the ones stumbled upon.
+In this post, I explain my career and data journey--including the opportunities I sought out and the ones I stumbled upon.

 #### Programming beginnings